• Skip to primary navigation

 I also make sure everyone eats nourishing foods using my homemade chicken bone broth.
 Soup is a great way to get the extra nutrition our bodies need to fight off illness.

-Although this creamy vegetable soup really shines during sick times, it’s also delicious and healthy to serve any time!
+Although this creamy vegetable soup really shines during sick times, it’s also delicious and healthy to serve any time.

 The beauty of this recipe is that you can adjust it with whatever vegetables you have on hand.
 Make it thicker or thinner depending on how much bone broth you add.

-Sneaking in Vegetables, Herbs, and Spices
+Sneaking in vegetables, herbs, and spices

-I like to sneak in vegetables and different beneficial herbs and spices that my family doesn’t routinely eat.
+When I make soup, I like to sneak in vegetables and different beneficial herbs and spices that my family doesn’t routinely eat.
 Soup is a terrific vehicle for doing this!
 After pureeing this soup, your family won’t know how many different vegetables they’re eating!

-Coriander may help lower your blood sugar, fight infections, and promote heart, brain, skin, and digestive health.
+This Healthline articles shows that coriander may help lower your blood sugar, fight infections, and promote heart, brain, skin, and digestive health.

-Turmeric has many scientifically proven health benefits, such as the potential to improve heart health and prevent against Alzheimer’s and cancer.
+Healthline also wrote an article showing turmeric has many scientifically proven health benefits, such as the potential to improve heart health and prevent against Alzheimer’s and cancer.
 It’s a potent anti-inflammatory and antioxidant and may also help improve symptoms of depression and arthritis.

-Use traditional good quality fats like butter (made from milk from grass-fed cows), lard, tallow, olive oil, and coconut oil.
 Margarine, shortening, and vegetable oil may cost less but they can lead to cancer, heart disease, immune system dysfunction, sterility, and other ailments.
-Read here for more details.
+Read more details about fats from Weston A. Price.

 Good quality fats keep you healthy during times of stress.